airbnb/javascript/README.md

     > Why?
 It creates a version of the function that executes in the context of `this`, which is usually what you want, and is a more concise syntax.

     > Why not?
-If you have a fairly complicated function, you might move that logic out into its own function declaration..
+If you have a fairly complicated function, you might move that logic out into its own function declaration.

     ```javascript
     // bad